SOUMEE2000/soumee2000.github.io/_posts/2021-05-05-UNet-Architectures.md

    overlay_filter: 0.00
 ---

-Hello, there people.
+Hello there, people!

 U-Nets are the first thing I learnt about when I decided to give Medical Image Processing a shot.
-They are currently the state-of-the-art models in this field.
+They are currently the state-of-the-art models in this field and a lot of the newer models ( we will discover them eventually) use this very structure as a backbone and try and improve upon them.
 Down below is an image of a vanilla U-Net.
 # U-Net
 <img src="https://github.com/SOUMEE2000/BLOG-Images/blob/main/U-NET/U-Net.png?raw=true">